Swiss, German drugmakers join U.S. price freeze

 With his plan to cut drug prices, Trump has vowed to target “middlemen” in the drug industry - an apparent reference to health insurers and pharmacy benefit managers - but has retreated from ideas like letting the government’s Medicare plan for older Americans negotiate prices directly with drugmakers or allowing imports of cheaper drugs.

-Drugmakers including Roche and Novartis favor reforms to Medicare’s discount drug program, saying the federal program originally designed to stretch resources has grown inappropriately.
+Drugmakers including Roche and Novartis favour reforms to Medicare’s discount drug programme, saying the federal programme originally designed to stretch resources has grown inappropriately.
 Some U.S. hospitals that benefit oppose changes.

-Reporting by John Miller; additional reporting by Patricia Weiss in Frankfurt; Editing by Susan Fenton
+(Reporting by John Miller; additional reporting by Patricia Weiss in Frankfurt Editing by Susan Fenton)